Tuesday, February 3, 2026

 Risks:

-• Passenger vehicle exports may benefit less if mass-market tariffs or regulatory barriers remain; the most significant gains are for components and specialized machinery rather than complete cars.
+• Passenger vehicle exports may see limited benefit if regulatory barriers persist.
+Gains are likely to be stronger for components and specialised machinery than for complete vehicles.

 Agriculture & Food Exports